 The GEF PA programme came to an end in June 2015 and as there have been very low

-We are taking on volunteers and if they are present in September and October, the
+We do however keep our eyes open and if they are present in September and October,

-We also run an annual whale shark monitoring programme in Djibouti in December /
+We do still support an annual whale shark monitoring programme in Djibouti in December